LilWinx/Sabres/README.md

 ```

-An optional script "merge_sabres.py" is available for merging multiple SABRes output files (which can contain different column names based on their resistance profiles) into one table.
+An optional `merge` subcommand is available for merging multiple SABRes output files (which can contain different column names based on their resistance profiles) into one table.
 This script can be run by generating a newline-separated text file listing all the files to merge, and running the script as:

 ```
-python merge_sabres.py -i sabres_file_list.txt -o output_merged_file.tab
+python sabres merge -i sabres_file_list.txt -o output_merged_file.tab
 ```